-This will handle the client itself as well as the requirements.
+This will handle installation of the client itself as well as the requirements.

-If you’re going to run the client standalone, we strongly recommend using a virtualenv, which pip can also set up for you:
+If you’re going to run the client standalone, we strongly recommend using a virtualenv:

 Doing this creates a private Python “installation” that you can freely upgrade, degrade or break without putting the critical components of your system at risk.

 Python >=3.8 is required.

 requests- python-requests library handles the HTTP business.
 Usually, the latest version available at time of release is the minimum version required; at this writing, that version is 1.2.0, but any version >= 1.0.0 should work.

 requests-oauthlib- Used to implement OAuth.
 The latest version as of this writing is 1.3.0.

 ipython- The IPython enhanced Python interpreter provides the fancy chrome used by Headers.